 - Pull and remove the small legs that are located on the belly.

 - To remove the little black vain, take a toothpick, and prick the shrimp right under its head.
-Try and pull out very gently, the starting tip of this vain.
-Then hold the tip of the vain with your fingers and pull it out carefully.
+Try and pull out very gently, the starting tip of this vein.
+Then hold the tip of the vein with your fingers and pull it out carefully.
 It will all come out in one piece.
 Just make sure you pull upwards towards the head and very slowly.

 How To Make A Greek Shrimp Saganaki

 Heat a splash of olive oil in a non-stick frying pan, and sear the shrimp for about a minute on each side.
 Then add a splash of brandy or Ouzo.
 If you feel confident and own a gas stove you may alight the alcohol if not simply let it evaporate.

 Then you may add the sauce and a splash of water if needed and cook for 4-5 minutes.
 Add in the feta cheese and parsley and turn the heat off leaving the pan on the stove until the cheese softens.
 As we want the cheese to soften but not melt completely inside the sauce.

 And then, all you have to do is get some crunchy, crusty bread and enjoy!

 Shrimp Saganaki (With Tomato Sauce + Feta Cheese)

 For The Sauce:

 - ½ small (45 grams) red onion minced